JeremyLewis5/setting-up-a-dev-environment/installation.md

 ### How To Install Oh My Zsh

-[Oh My Zsh's homepage](https://brew.sh/) has a one-line command to copy-and-paste into your terminal.
-You will have to scroll down a bit or hit the Install oh-my-zsh button to have the page do it for you.
+[Oh My Zsh's homepage](https://ohmyz.sh/) has a one-line command to copy-and-paste into your terminal.
+Sroll down a bit on that page, or hit the `Install oh-my-zsh` button to have your browser do it for you.

-**Important:** Don't forget to skip the `$` at the start!
+**Important:** Don't forget to skip the `$` at the start of the command it gives you!

 ### Potential Next Steps